bluek8s/kubedirector/CONTRIBUTING.md

 1. `make compile`
 1. `make build`

-If everything works in that sequence, please push to your own fork and make the Pull Request.
+If everything works in that sequence, please push to your fork and make the Pull Request.
 We will do our best to get to your Pull Request in a timely fashion.
 It may take a while to get to any given Pull Request - please be patient.
 Please note that having a travis-ci build set up on a personal fork will allow you to run checks before opening your Pull Request.